Industry and market trends

 Global hotel industry demand is driven by economic growth and an increasing trend for domestic and global travel.
 Over the long term, the lodging industry has grown broadly in line with Gross Domestic Product (GDP).
-However, in the US, the largest market in terms of number of rooms, growth in consumer spend on lodging has exceeded GDP growth by 2.6 percentage points per annum over the last 50 years.
+However, in the US, demand growth has regularly outpaced GDP growth since 2010.

 There are several industry metrics that are widely recognised and used to track performance, including revenue per available room (RevPAR) and rooms supply growth.